-It is very important to know the contents of a box prior to picking it up.
-The fact is, a sealed brown box of exercise weights can look just like a sealed brown box of pillows.
-While packing, ensure all boxes are properly labelled.
-This will also help a lot after the move with unpacking.
+It’s very important to know the contents of a box prior to picking it up.
+A sealed brown box of exercise weights can look just like a sealed brown box of pillows, but it’s clear that they will need to be treated differently.

 If you must lift a heavy object, ensure you take care and follow these steps to avoid compressing your spinal discs and straining your body:

-- Stretch prior to lifting – If you are unsure how to properly stretch, check out online resources like Healthy Living to find great information on the best stretches to do prior to lifting heavy objects.
+Stretch Prior to Lifting: If you are unsure how to properly stretch, check out online resources like Healthy Living to find great information on the best stretches to do prior to lifting heavy objects.
 Stretching will warm up your muscles and prevent strain or injury.

-- Slowly Lift – Lift from your legs, not your back.
+Slowly Lift: Lift with your legs, not your back.
 Slowly straighten your legs and knees, ensuring you keep your back straight.

-- Use Your Feet – Change direction and take small steps with your feet, not by twisting and stretching your upper body.
+Use Your Feet: Change direction and take small steps with your feet instead of twisting and stretching your upper body.

-- Lead with your Hips – Keep your shoulders in line with your hips when you move and change direction, this is called staying ‘square’.
+Lead with your Hips: Keep your shoulders in line with your hips when you move and change direction, this is called staying ‘square’.

-- Set Object Down – The same way you picked up the box, squatting with your knees and hips only, place the box back down.
+Set Object Down: The same way you picked up the box, squatting with your knees and hips only, place the box back down.
 Congrats on making progress in your home move!